Is getting an OCBC Credit Card Essential these days?

 Two Mindful Points About Getting A Credit Card

 Annual fees are commonly waived for the first year but will be charged to you the following year.
-You can avoid annual fees can if you stick to cash transactions.
+You can avoid annual fees if you stick to cash transactions.
 Also, there would be an interest charged if you are unable to pay within the monthly due.

 Think thoroughly before getting a credit card.
 Talk with a financial specialist if you are truly ready for the financial obligations that a credit card can bear.